mpoeckl/spark-cdm-connector/documentation/overview.md

 The following capabilities or limitations apply:
 - Supports reading and writing to CDM folders in ADLS gen2 **with HNS enabled**.
-- Supports reading from CDM folders described by either manifest or model.json files.
+- Supports reading from CDM folders in both **manifest.cdm.json** format (CDM 1.0+) and **model.json** format (CDM <1.0, legacy format used by Power BI/Dataverse Link).
-- Supports writing to CDM folders described by a manifest file.
+- Supports writing to CDM folders described by a manifest.cdm.json file only.
 Write support for model.json is not supported.
 - Supports data in CSV format with/without column headers and with user selectable delimiter character.
 - Supports data in Apache Parquet format, including nested parquet.
 - Supports sub-manifests on read, optional use of entity-scoped submanifests on write.